jckuri/Sensor-Fusion-and-Object-Tracking-2/README.md

 https://youtu.be/Gc0H8hfHD-c
 <img src='images/step2-resnet.png'/>

 EKF follows this fast car without problems.
 At the end, the tracker deletes the track once it falls outside the field-of-view.
 However, the tracker takes some time until it finally confirms the track.
 Why?
-I programmed the tracker to be skeptical enough to reject the ghosts tracks in Step 4.
+Because I programmed the tracker to be skeptical enough to reject the ghosts tracks in Step 4.

 **RMSE through time (Step 2)**<br/>
 <img src='images/RMSE2.png'/>